Linear Reduced Order Model Predictive Control: Introduction

 Previous work has begun to address the problem of state-constrained MPC with reduced order models.
 Early work \cite{HovlandGravdahlEtAl2008, HovlandLovaasEtAl2008} only considers soft state constraints, and therefore no guarantees on constraint satisfaction are provided.
 Other approaches provide hard constraint satisfaction guarantees by appropriately analyzing the model reduction error.
 In some work, certain conditions are required to provide stability and constraint satisfaction guarantees, for example by restricting the analysis to ROMs derived using modal decomposition \cite{DubljevicEl-FarraEtAl2006} or to problems where the constraints are only imposed on the reduced order state \cite{SopasakisBernardiniEtAl2013}.
 A less restrictive approach that considers projection-based ROMs and general state and control constraints is described in \cite{LoehningRebleEtAl2014}.
-However this work uses full-state feedback to ensure the derived model reduction error dynamics are stable, and for high-dimensional systems it is often not practical to assume that full-state measurements are available.
-This limitation is then addressed in \cite{KoegelFindeisen2015}, which provides stability and constraint satisfaction guarantees while incorporating a reduced order state estimator into an output-feedback control scheme.
-Additionally, this work considers a robust control problem where bounded disturbances on the dynamics and measurement noise are included.
-The disadvantage of this approach is that the method for analyzing the error requires solving linear programs whose complexity is dependent on the dimension of the full order model.
+However this work uses full-state feedback to ensure the model reduction error dynamics are stable, and for high-dimensional systems it is often not practical to assume that full-state measurements are available.
+This limitation is addressed in \cite{KoegelFindeisen2015b}, which provides stability and constraint satisfaction guarantees while incorporating a reduced order state estimator into an output-feedback control scheme.
+Additionally, this work considers a robust control problem with bounded disturbances on the dynamics and measurement noise.
+The disadvantage of this approach is that the error analysis requires the solution to linear programs whose complexity is dependent on the dimension of the full order model.
 Thus for extremely high-dimensional problems this approach becomes less computationally efficient.

 In summary, traditional MPC methods rely on computational tools that do not scale to extremely high-dimensional problems.
 While previous work has introduced reduced order models within the context of MPC to overcome online computational challenges, no work has \textit{simultaneously} provided a method that (1) has theoretical performance guarantees, (2) is computationally efficient to synthesize, (3) is applicable to output feedback settings, and (4) can leverage general projection-based model order reduction methods; all are required or desirable properties for practical control settings.